 Tesfaye, who learned Amharic, the official language of Ethiopia, from his grandmother, has talked about how his Ethiopian heritage has shaped him artistically.
 “My mother, my grandmother, my uncles would play Ethiopian artists like Aster Aweke and Mulatu Astatke all the time in the house,” he told indie-music website Pitchfork.
 “They would drink coffee, eat popcorn, and listen to the music.
 It’s such beautiful music. . . .
 That’s why I feel like my singing is not conventional. . . .
 [T]he feeling in my music and in my voice is very Ethiopian and very African.”

 With his keening voice and shadowy, atmospheric tracks, Tesfaye’s sound is unconventional, indeed.
 In 2010, he burst onto the scene by uploading several songs to YouTube as The Weeknd.
 Three critically acclaimed nine-track mixtapes followed in 2011; in the years since, he has released albums Trilogy, Kiss Land, and Beauty Behind the Madness.
 His song “The Hills,” the lead single from Beauty Behind the Madness, debuted at number 20 on the Billboard Hot 100 and has since topped the chart at number 1.

 Tesfaye has credited his mom as one of his inspirations.
 He told Music-News.com that after dropping out of high school, “I couldn’t face her until I made something out of myself.
 I couldn’t go back home as a nobody.”
 Since realizing his music dreams, he has bought Samra a house, though he jokes that getting his diploma would also make her very happy.
-Now he has added two Grammys to his list of accomplishments.
+Now he can add a third Grammy to his list of accomplishments.

 Please feel free to contact us with any comments or questions.